The DPPA, Fortifying Driver Privacy in the U.S.

-The Driver’s Privacy Protection Act of 1994 or DPPA for short is a federal law that was passed in 1994 for the purposes of limiting the disclosure of the personal information that U.S. citizens submit to their local departments of motor vehicles or DMV.
-Under the DPPA, the DMV is strictly prohibited from disclosing the personal information of individuals, unless said individual’s consent to this disclosure.
+The Driver’s Privacy Protection Act of 1994 or DPPA for short is a federal law that was passed in 1994 for the purpose of limiting the disclosure of the personal information that U.S. citizens submit to their local departments of motor vehicles or DMV.
+Under the DPPA, the DMV is strictly prohibited from disclosing the personal information of individuals, unless an individual grants their consent to such disclosure.
 Subsequently, the DPPA defines what constitutes personal information or data under the law, as well as the legal and administrative penalties that can result from failing to adhere to the provisions laid forth by the law.
 Moreover, the DDPA also regulates the commercial and business use of personal information in the context of disclosure from the DMV.

 How is personal information defined under the DPPA?

 Under the DPPA, personal information is defined as “information that identifies an individual,” including their photograph, social security number, driver identification number, name, address (but not the five-digit zip code), telephone number, and medical or disability information”.
 Under the DDPA, disclosing any of these various forms of personal information are strictly prohibited.
 Alternatively, the DPPA does not protect other forms of personal information related to an individual’s motor vehicle record.
 Per the DPPA, “Personal information does not include information on car accidents, driving violations or driver’s status”.
 The DPPA also defines “highly restricted personal information” to include “an individual’s photograph or image, social security number, medical or disability information”.